jacechua/stripe/README.md

 # stripe
-Code development and implementation with the Stripe API.
+Code development and payments software implementation with the Stripe API.